bharatk21k/lesscode-iac/README.md

 # Overview
 *With the advancemet in cloud technology, IAC (Infrascructire As Code) was inveitable.*

-The goal of this repo is to provide terraform modules to create/ destroy a simple microservice and serverless infrastructure stack.
+The goal of this project is to provide terraform modules to create/ destroy a simple microservice and serverless infrastructure stack.
 It does not create/destroy any messaging, data n obervability (yet) stack.
 Feel free to clone n add modules to do that.

 It is an opinionated framework/stack, which helps to automate the creation and destruction of a microservice/ serverless infrastructure for quick